AI-READI/dqd-shiny-app/README.md

 To access the app, open a web browser window and visit http://localhost:3838 once it is running.

-Be default, the Shiny app uses the sample `results.json` from the DataQualityDashboard library.
+By default, the Shiny app uses the sample `results.json` from the DataQualityDashboard library.
 There are a couple methods to define another result source.
 The first method is to mount the `results.json` output file from the [`DataQualityDashboard::executeDqChecks`](https://ohdsi.github.io/DataQualityDashboard/) in a volume and set the `jsonPath` environment variable to its location.

 ```
 docker run -d -p 3838:3838 \